 This is a big one!
 When you do a first look, almost all of your portraits are completed before the ceremony.
 Typically, the only portraits that need to be taken after the ceremony are the family formals.
 This means that as soon as family photos are done, you get to spend almost your entire cocktail hour mingling with your guests!
 Your wedding day goes by so quickly and you will find you are constantly being pulled in different directions.
 This is the perfect opportunity for you to get to say hello and hug those friends and family members that you don’t get to see often!

-If you’re getting married sometime between October and February, it’s likely that a first look is necessary in order to get any photos outside in natural light.
+If you’re getting married sometime between November and March, it’s likely that a first look is necessary in order to get any photos outside in natural light.
 As a photographer who thrives while shooting in natural light, I strongly encourage my couples who get married during this timeframe to do a first look.
-With an early sunset time and the average ceremony beginning around 3:00pm or later, a first look might be your only option for beautifully lit portraits.
+With an early sunset time and most ceremonies not starting until at least 3pm, a first look might be your only option for natural light portraits.

 Rachael Kazmier and Lindsey Taylor invite you to attend Bespoke Workshop to build your portfolio with beautiful imagery, build your community with like-minded photographers, and build your confidence in running a wedding day!
-Bespoke is a tailored, high-end education experience for photographers.
 This has been a big dream of ours for quite some time.
-We […]
+We both love capturing weddings and helping other photographers improve […]

 Sarah and Tommy are married!
 After COVID-19 threatened their wedding plans, they were still able to make their dream day happen and it was beyond beautiful!
 These two have such a fun love and it was amazing to witness all of their friends and family be able to celebrate them.
 It was a hot day, […]